alt-romes/alt-romes.github.io/posts/2025-11-26-lazy-linearity-popl26.md

 intermediate compiler language to which source Haskell is desugared and to which optimisations are applied]

-Linearity is ignored in Core because, as soon as its optimised, previously valid linear programs become invalid.
+Linearity is ignored in Core because, as soon as it's optimised, previously valid linear programs become invalid.
 <!---->
 It turns out that traditional linear type systems are too syntactic, or